foundriesio/docs/source/getting-started/flash-device/index.rst

 .. note::
     Most platforms require more than the ``lmp-base-console-image-<machine_name>.wic.gz`` artifact for flashing.
-    The required artifacts are board specific and listed on respective pages under :ref:`ref-boards` or under :ref:`ref-qemu`.
+    The required artifacts are board specific and listed on respective pages under :ref:`ug-flashing` or under :ref:`ref-qemu`.
     Targets publish all needed files for each platform under :guilabel:`Runs`.

 .. important::